Bipartiteness in Progressive Second-Price Multi-Auction Networks with Perfect Substitute: Simulation Framework and Implementation

 so marginal value declines approximately linearly from $\theta_i'(0)\approx 66$ to near zero around $z\approx 60$.
-Two sellers induce a two–step staircase in $P_i$; the three snapshots correspond to marginal price levels near $p^*\approx 32.1$ with $\hat z_i\approx 28.2$ (interior), $p^*\approx 28.6$ with $\hat z_i\approx 28.3$ (price–limited), and a high–availability case with $\hat z_i\approx 52.2$ where the buyer is constrained by feasibility at that price.
+Two sellers induce a two–step staircase in $P_i$; the three snapshots correspond to marginal price levels near $p^*\approx 32.1$ with $Z_i\approx 28.2$ (interior), $p^*\approx 28.6$ with $Z_i\approx 28.3$ (price–limited), and a high–availability case with $Z_i\approx 52.2$ where the buyer is constrained by feasibility at that price.
 These values are taken directly from the algorithm’s output and no post–hoc smoothing is applied.

-When the $X$ marker in the marginal panel lies above the dashed line, the realized point satisfies $\theta_i'(\hat z_i)>p^*$; the buyer would buy more at the prevailing price, but the minimal–cost fill has saturated feasible capacity at that price, so the joint best response is attained on a boundary of the feasible region rather than at marginal equality.
-When the marker sits on the dashed line, $\theta_i'(\hat z_i)=p^*$ holds and the allocation is locally efficient; here the construction returns an interior maximizer of $U_i(z)=\theta_i(z)-c_i(z)$.
-When the marker lies below the dashed line, $\theta_i'(\hat z_i)<p^*$ and any further increase in quantity would decrease utility; the best response is therefore at or near a participation boundary even though the valuation point on the left panel is well inside the curve.
+When the orange marker in the marginal panel lies above the dashed line, the realized point satisfies $\theta_i'(Z_i)>p^*$; the buyer would buy more at the prevailing price, but the minimal–cost fill has saturated feasible capacity at that price, so the joint best response is attained on a boundary of the feasible region rather than at marginal equality.
+When the marker sits on the dashed line, $\theta_i'(Z_i)=p^*$ holds and the allocation is locally efficient; here the construction returns an interior maximizer of $U_i(z)=\theta_i(z)-C_i(z)$.
+When the marker lies below the dashed line, $\theta_i'(Z_i)<p^*$ and any further increase in quantity would decrease utility; the best response is therefore at or near a participation boundary even though the valuation point on the left panel is well inside the curve.
+In every case the left panel places the realized point on $\theta_i(\cdot)$ because the algorithm maximizes value minus payment over the compact feasible set under the current price.